camunda-community-hub/camunda-tasklist-client-java/README.md

     client-secret:
 ```

-Configure defaults that influence the client behaviour:
+Configure defaults that influence the client behavior:

 ```yaml
 tasklist: